 - Make sure that you perform the system setup and checks on the same laptop or PC on which you will take the exam.

 - Make members of your household aware that you must not be disturbed when taking your exam.

 - Your webcam must allow you to do a 360-degree scan of the room and needs to be easily lifted and moved throughout the room.

 - Please note, in addition to the room scan, we reserve the right to request a mirror check as demonstrated in this video.
 You need to bring a reflective surface such as a mirror, so you can display the screen, webcam, keyboard and edges of your monitor/ screen when requested.
-If you have blank A4 paper sheets for notes you will need to show both sides of each piece of paper when requested by the invigilator (you can take in 2 sheets of A4 white paper on the day to make notes.
-These sheets must be blank except for this on-the-day support number; +44 (0)80 8273 9244).
+If you have blank A4 paper sheets for notes you will need to show both sides of each piece of paper when requested by the invigilator (you can take in 2 sheets of A4 white paper on the day to make notes and an additional sheet or Post-it® with your login details and on-the-day support numbers).
 At the end of the exam you will need to destroy any notes you have made in front of the camera witnessed by the invigilator.

 - Toilet breaks: For exams lasting less than 3 hours, toilet breaks are not allowed.
 Please ensure you take adequate precautions prior to your exam.
 For exams lasting 3-hours or more you are not expected to take a toilet break.
 In the event of urgent necessity, a short toilet break can be taken.
 Lengthy breaks could invalidate your exam.
 This will be reported to the CII.
 The CII will review each case and reserves the right to withhold results.
 If you require an adjustment to this rule, please apply following the guidelines on adjustments here.